scancetin/chess-threat-l/README.md

-## Python Chess Threat Controller
+# Python Chess Threat Controller

-### About
+## About

-This project will find if piece is in danger, and calculate points for both sides.
+This project will find if the piece is in danger and calculate points for both sides.

-### Example
+## Example

 ```
 -- as -- vs ss -- -- fs